jeetsaha1/Project-on-Computational-Fluid-Dynamics/README.md

 📊 Output Data
 Velocity fields
 ```
+📊 Simulation Outputs & Data Organization

-Flow variables stored as .dat files
+Flow variables are stored in structured .dat files

-Time-step based numerical results

-Structured for post-processing and visualization
+Results are generated in a time-step–based numerical framework

+Data layout is optimized for post-processing, visualization, and analysis

+Output structure supports reproducibility and parametric comparison across cases

-🚀 Future Scope (Next Phases)
+🚀 Future Scope & Project Roadmap

+This project is designed as a continuously evolving CFD framework.
-The project will be extended beyond Force 2.0 with the following goals:
+Future development beyond Force 2.0 will focus on:

-Implementation of advanced numerical solvers
+Integration of advanced numerical solvers

-Improved stability and accuracy schemes
+Development of higher-order stability and accuracy schemes

-Turbulence modeling
+Implementation of turbulence models

-Multi-physics coupling
+Multi-physics coupling (heat transfer, buoyancy-driven flows, etc.)

-Optimization for larger grids
+Performance optimization for large-scale computational grids

-Enhanced visualization and post-processing
+Advanced flow visualization and post-processing pipelines

-Validation against benchmark CFD problems
+Validation and benchmarking against standard CFD test cases

-🎯 Objectives
+🎯 Project Objectives

-Understand fluid flow behavior numerically
+Numerically investigate and understand fluid flow behavior

-Analyze the effect of physical parameters on flow
+Analyze the influence of physical and numerical parameters on flow characteristics

-Develop a scalable and extensible CFD framework
+Design a scalable, modular, and extensible CFD framework

-Prepare the foundation for research and advanced simulations
+Establish a strong foundation for advanced simulations and research-oriented work

 🛠 Tools & Technologies

-Numerical methods for CFD
+Numerical methods applied to Computational Fluid Dynamics

-Structured grids
+Structured grid–based discretization techniques

-Data-driven post-processing
+Data-driven post-processing methodologies

-Version control using Git & GitHub
+Version control and collaboration using Git & GitHub

-📌 Notes
+📌 Important Notes

-This repository is under continuous development.
+This repository is under active and continuous development

-Output files may be large due to numerical simulations.
+Simulation output files may be large due to numerical resolution and time-stepping

-Folder naming reflects simulation parameters for clarity.
+Folder naming conventions clearly reflect simulation parameters for traceability

 📜 License

-This project is intended for academic and research purposes.
+This project is intended solely for academic and research purposes.

-✨ Author
+✨ Author & Supervision

-Jeet Saha
+Author: Jeet Saha
-Supervisor --> Prof. (Dr.) <b>Subhasree Dutta</b>
+Supervisor: Prof. (Dr.) Subhasree Dutta